eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 az containerapp create --name helloworld --environment ${ACA_ENVIRONMENT_NAME} --source . --ingress external --target-port 8080 --query properties.configuration.ingress.fqdn
 ```

-This deploys your Spring Boot project to Azure Container Apps.
-Internally, Azure Container Apps uses Oryx Builder which
+This command deploys your Spring Boot project to Azure Container Apps.
+Internally, Azure Container Apps uses the Oryx
-internally makes use of Cloud Native Buildpack to build thee container image.
-The `--query` parameter is used to extract
+Builder that relies on the Cloud Native Buildpack to build the container image.
+The `--query` parameter extracts the
-the fully qualified domain name (FQDN) of the app instance.
-This FQDN is used to access the app instance.
-Here is the
+fully qualified domain name (FQDN) of the app instance, which is then used to access this instance.
+Here is an example
-example of the output:
+of the output:

 ```bash
 Your container app helloworld has been created and deployed!
 Congrats!